-Number Action 2.4 Based on community feedback and feasibility study results, develop a Request for Interest/ Proposals for disposition of the site(s) to a private developer.
-Identify desired components within the RFI/RFP, such as infrastructure improvements, enhanced open space, market analysis, traffic study, etc. 2.5 Enter into a development agreement for the site(s) and support the redevelopment of the sites based on the development agreement.
-150 Center Street 2.6 Conduct a feasibility study to evaluate options for 150 Center Street, using the grant received in late 2022.
+Number Action Owners/Partners Timeline Priority Planning Elements 2.4 Based on community feedback and feasibility study results, develop a Request for Interest/ Proposals for disposition of the site(s) to a private developer.
+Identify desired components within the RFI/RFP, such as infrastructure improvements, enhanced open space, market analysis, traffic study, etc. Board of Selectmen Planning Board EDPCD 3-5 years • 2.5 Enter into a development agreement for the site(s) and support the redevelopment of the sites based on the development agreement.
+Board of Selectmen EDPCD 3-5 years H 3 150 Center Street 2.6 Conduct a feasibility study to evaluate options for 150 Center Street, using the grant received in late 2022.
 Consider protection of the aquifer, connections to existing open space and parks, appropriately scaled housing and mixed use (commercial and industrial), and community amenities, including a trail link to Mill Pond and the existing trail network.
 Include a community engagement process to build consensus around land use goals for the property.
 Identify any zoning changes necessary to support the proposed development.
-2.7 Hire a hydrologist to document the existing aquifer and examine the potential impact of future development, with one specific goal being to define areas that are critical for recharge and should remain open space.
-2.8 Based on community feedback and feasibility study results, develop a Request for Interest/ Request for Proposals for disposition of the site(s) to a private developer.
-Identify desired components within the RFI/RFP such as infrastructure improvements, enhanced open space, market analysis, traffic study, etc. 2.9 Enter into a development agreement for the site(s) and support the redevelopment of the sites based on the development agreement.
+Planning Board Board of Selectmen EDPCD Conservation Commission Water and Sewer Commission 0-2 years • (1) (1) (2) (2) (1) (1) (2) (2) (2) (2) (2) (2) (2) (2) (2) (2 2.7 Hire a hydrologist to document the existing aquifer and examine the potential impact of future development, with one specific goal being to define areas that are critical for recharge and should remain open space.
+Planning Board Board of Selectmen EDPCD Conservation Commission Water and Sewer Commission 0-2 years • (11) 2.8 Based on community feedback and feasibility study results, develop a Request for Interest/ Request for Proposals for disposition of the site(s) to a private developer.
+Identify desired components within the RFI/RFP such as infrastructure improvements, enhanced open space, market analysis, traffic study, etc. Board of Selectmen Planning Board EDPCD 3-5 years • 9 2.9 Enter into a development agreement for the site(s) and support the redevelopment of the sites based on the development agreement.
 This may include a public-private partnership for any municipal use of the site (such as maintenance of trails or other community facilities.)
-2.10 Support the redevelopment of the 150 Center based on the development agreement.
-2.11 Execute development of expanded network of trails and open space and participate in the planning and development of any town amenities or facilities identified as part of the development agreement.
-Washington Street 2.12 Evaluate existing zoning along Washington Street and consider whether the Limited Business District should be expanded and/or modified to encourage specific land uses consistent with a village center.
-2.13 Develop a specific identity for this corridor within the town-wide branding strategy discussed in Goal 4.
+Board of Selectmen EDPCD 3-5 years • 2.10 Support the redevelopment of 150 Center Street based on the development agreement.
+Board of Selectmen Planning Board EDPCD 5+ yrs Ð 9 2.11 Execute development of expanded network of trails and open space and participate in the planning and development of any town amenities or facilities identified as part of the development agreement.
+Board of Selectmen EDPCD Conservation Commission 5+ yrs Ð A (1) (1) Washington Street 2.12 Evaluate existing zoning along Washington Street and consider whether the Limited Business District should be expanded and/or modified to encourage specific land uses consistent with a village center.
+Planning Board EDPCD 0-2 years M 2.13 Develop a specific identity for this corridor within the town-wide branding strategy discussed in Goal 4.
+Board of Selectmen EDPCD 0-2 years M